Biology 1 - The Life Sciences » 2019 » Final Exam

 A major difference between eukaryotes and prokaryotes is that prokaryotes

-are autotrophs and other organisms are not
+C. have cell walls and other organisms do not

 Question #55